Sam Clark — Piccolo & Flutes

 Sam first picked up a flute in 6th grade in her hometown of Farmington Hills, Michigan.
 After initially throwing it against a wall (true story!) she hasn’t put it or its successors down for more than a few months at a time since.
 She earned her Bachelor of Music Performance from Alma College and says, “I then went on to get a Master of Business Administration just to keep things real.”

 Sam has been active at the Old Town Playhouse in Traverse City for over 30 years.
-In that time, she has worn many hats having served on its Artistic Board, worked as Music Director for 17 musicals and counting, played flute and saxophone in countless pit orchestras, and has even made appearances onstage!
-Also a founding board member of Traverse City’s Encore Winds, Sam performed faithfully with Encore Winds as principal flutist for many years.
+In that time, she has worn many hats having served on its Artistic Board, worked as Music Director for 18 musicals and counting, played flute and saxophone in countless pit orchestras, and has even made appearances onstage!
+A founding board member of Traverse City’s Encore Winds, Sam performed faithfully with Encore Winds as principal flutist for many years.

 In her spare time, Sam runs Bell Title Lakeshore in Beulah while volunteering with local environmental organizations such as the The Watershed Center for Grand Traverse Bay.
 She especially loves skiing, camping, kayaking, sailing, biking, hiking and traveling with her partner, Bill, and their super-human dog.
 “In addition to its rich arts environment,” she says, “I’m grateful for the woods, waters, and winds of northwestern lower Michigan.”